replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 func PrivateCACert() string
 ```

-This function returns the name of a ConfigMap containing additional CA certificates provided by the end user.
+PrivateCACert returns the name of a ConfigMap created by KOTS that contains private CA certificates provided by the end user.
+For example, for Embedded Cluster installations, these certificates are provided with the `--private-ca` flag for the `install` command.

-This allows accessing the internet through enterprise-grade proxies that replace TLS certificates in order to inspect traffic.
+You can use this template function to mount the specified ConfigMap so your containers can access the internet through enterprise proxies that issue their own TLS certificates in order to inspect traffic.

-::note
+:::note
 This function will return the name of the ConfigMap even if the ConfigMap has no entries.
+If no ConfigMap exists, this function returns the empty string.
 :::

-If no ConfigMap exists, this function returns the empty string.

 ## TLSCert